 3. If I didn’t have something interesting to dream, after “x” amount of sleep, my waking concerns would grab my attention and I'd awaken and be up to my usual mischief.
 So I get another forty winks, whether I need it or not.

 So what I am wondering, and this question woke me up, does playful dreaming help preserve sleep by providing something interesting to stay asleep and think about?
 Of course, sometimes this works and sometimes it doesn’t.
-(That, in turn, is a reflection of waking life's worries and opportunities).
+(That, in turn, reflects waking life's worries and opportunities).
 Not to make too much of this, but most dreaming occurs in the later periods of sleep.

 As far as I know, dreams as a manner of keeping sleep interesting, as a way of playing, is under-explored in the literature.
 I am not arguing that the function of dreaming is to have a place to play but rather that dreams present an opportunity to play.
 Dreamplay might be adaptive but is a worthy thing-in-itself apart from any adaptive advantage it offers; a spandrel as Gould and Lewontin might say.